parasagrawal71/Web-and-Mobile-App-Development-HandBook/ESLint/README.md

 Install required dev dependencies:-
 // npm i -D eslint prettier eslint-plugin-prettier eslint-config-prettier
 // npx install-peerdeps --dev eslint-config-airbnb
-Then, copy .eslintrc.json and .prettierrc files from this ESLint root folder.
+Then, copy .eslintrc.json and .prettierrc files from this ESLint root folder to the project root folder.
+Add .eslintignore file to the project root folder to ignore files from ESLinting.